mitra-shubhodeep/heart-disease-prediction-imbalanced/README.md

 # heart-disease-prediction-imbalanced
-Use of classification algorithms on an imbalanced dataset
+Use of Logistic Regression on an imbalanced dataset